substack/html-version-spec/readme.markdown

 identity attribute represents a key which is allowed to sign new releases.

 There can be one or more identities in an `identity` attribute.
 Identities are whitespace-separated.
-Each identity contains a base64-encoded public key followed by a literal dot (`"."`) followed by the name of the public key format.
+Each identity contains the name of the public key algorithm name followed by a literal dash (`"-"`) followed by the base64-encoded public key data.

 For example, a public key generated from libsodium's `crypto_sign_keypair()` would be:

 ```
-1EG6xEDUkN9Mmx8AAXfQMiUbw4uYzLUrfa52sGjSWD8=.ed25519
+ed25519-1EG6xEDUkN9Mmx8AAXfQMiUbw4uYzLUrfa52sGjSWD8=
 ```

 # license